 Ceremonies are held when required, approximately every four months.
 The Upper Hutt City Council will be notified by the Department of Internal Affairs when there are enough candidates waiting and then a date will be set.

-The next ceremony will be held on Tuesday, 19 November 2019 at 3pm.
+The next ceremony will be held on Tuesday, 21 April 2020 at 3pm due to our facilities (Expressions Whirinaki Arts and Entertainment Centre) being unavailable during a major extension project.
 You will be notified by the Department of Internal Affairs when your ceremony will take place via a personal invitation.

 Candidates are not required to bring anything along for the purpose of the ceremony itself.
 If candidates wish to use a camera to take photographs or a video camera to record the event, they are welcome to do so.
 Depending on how many people are receiving their certificate of citizenship, each candidate will be able to invite one person to attend.